igorkry/tnt4j-streams/README.md

 Sample shows how to make activity entity fields `StartTime` and `EndTime` values using IBM MQ trace resolved high resolution values (in microseconds) of operation start and elapsed times.

-`StartTime` is evaluated using Groovy transformation making field `MQTrace.HighresTime` field value dividing by `1000` and such getting time value in milliseconds.
+`StartTime` is evaluated using Groovy transformation making field `MQTrace_HighresTime` field value dividing by `1000` and such getting time value in milliseconds.

-`EndTime` is evaluated using Groovy transformation adding `MQTrace.HighresTime` and `ElapsedTime` fields values having final value in microseconds.
+`EndTime` is evaluated using Groovy transformation adding `MQTrace_HighresTime` and `ElapsedTime` fields values having final value in microseconds.

 **NOTE:** initial value for those fields is set to `value=""`.
 But it is allowed to set there any default initial value or use value